-A spill must be dealt with as quickly as possible and staff are obliged to take responsibility/follow the guidelines.
-Spillages will be cleared up following the school's procedures and considering the control of infection.
-Any spilled medication will be deemed unsuitable for administration and if necessary parents will be asked to provide additional medication.
+A spill must be dealt with as quickly as possible, and staff are obliged to take responsibility/follow the guidelines.
+Spillages will be cleared up following the schools procedures and considering the control of infection.
+Any spilled medication will be deemed unsuitable for administration and if necessary, parents will be asked to provide additional medication.

-The school has additional procedures in place for the management of bodily fluids.
-If the school holds any cytotoxic drugs, their management will be separately risk assessed and follow Health and Safety Executive (HSE) guidance.
+The school has additional procedures in place for the management of bodily fluids which are detailed in insert name of document i.e. bodily fluids risk assessment.

+If the school holds any cytotoxic drugs, there management will be separately risk assessed and follow Health and Safety Executive (HSE) guidance.

-Record Keeping - administration of medicines
+Record Keeping - administration of medicines.